-1 Thursday, 13 December 2012 1 You have had in the past, turning the page to 002, 2 (9.
-30 am) 2 additional roles and responsibilities.
-You've been 3 THE E CHAIRMAN: Good morning.
+1 Thursday, 13 December 2012 2 (9.30 am) 3 THE CHAIRMAN: Good morning.
 Mr Stewart?
-3 involved on a national level as a member of the 4 MR STEWART: I call Professor Nichola Rooney, please.
-4 executive of the British Psychological Society, division 5 PROFESSOR NICHOLA ROONEY (called) 5 of clinical psychology.
-And this committee has had 6 Questions from MR STEWART 6 responsibility for the development and monitoring of 7 MR STEWART: Good morning, professor.
-7 professional practice and practices.
+4 MR STEWART: I call Professor Nichola Rooney, please.
+5 PROFESSOR NICHOLA ROONEY (called) 6 Questions from MR STEWART 7 MR STEWART: Good morning, professor.
 8 A. Good morning.
-8 At regional level, you searched as specialty adviser 9 Q. You have provided us with a witness statement, which is 9 to the Chief Medical Officer of the department and, 10 numbered WS177/1.
-Are you content that it should be 10 turning the page to 003, you have served as a member and 11 accepted into evidence by the inquiry as your formal 11 past chair of the Royal Hospital's clinical ethics 12 evidence?
-12 committee and as a directorate audit coordinator.
-So 13 A. Yes.
-13 would it be fair to say you have a broad range of 14 Q. You have also been good enough to supply us with a copy 14 experience in clinical governance matters?
-15 of your CV, which appears at 311-014-001.
-This should 15 A. Yes.
-16 appear before you.
-Reading through your employment 16 Q. In addition, I see from your teaching experience, the 17 history, the third item down, 1993 to 1999, you served 17 third item down, that you offer training to others on 18 as a consultant clinical psychologist at the 18 the medical consultants regional induction programme on 19 Royal Hospital and as deputy manager of clinical 19 communication skills and, in particular, the breaking of 20 psychology.
-That was during the period that 20 bad news and successful teamworking.
-Is that 21 Claire Roberts was admitted to the hospital.
-21 a particular interest and specialty of yours?
-22 And following on from that, from 1999 to 2008, you 22 A. Well, I'm a psychologist, that would be something that 23 acted as the clinical psychology services manager, which 23 we would be involved in, teaching communication skills, 24 was the time when Mr and Mrs Roberts first contacted the 24 but I had a particular interest in working with consultants, yes.
+9 Q. You have provided us with a witness statement, which is 10 numbered WS177/1.
+Are you content that it should be 11 accepted into evidence by the inquiry as your formal 12 evidence?
+13 A. Yes.
+14 Q. You have also been good enough to supply us with a copy $% \left({{{\boldsymbol{\varphi }}{i}} \right)$ 15 of your CV, which appears at 311-014-001.
+This should 16 appear before you.
+Reading through your employment 17 history, the third item down, 1993 to 1999, you served 18 as a consultant clinical psychologist at the 19 Royal Hospital and as deputy manager of clinical 20 psychology.
+That was during the period that 21 Claire Roberts was admitted to the hospital.
+22 And following on from that, from 1999 to 2008, you 23 acted as the clinical psychology services manager, which 24 was the time when \ensuremath{Mrs} and \ensuremath{Mrs} Roberts first contacted the

-Royal after the UTV programme.
+25 Royal after the UTV programme.

-1 Q. You have also supplied us with a copy of your job 2 description.
+Q. You have also supplied us with a copy of your job description.
 That appears at 302-156-002.
-At the 3 bottom of the page, it's noted that, at the request of 4 the chief executive, you were to provide psychological 5 assessment and intervention to those patients or 6 relatives attending the Trust whose care has led to 7 dissatisfaction and/or increased psychological distress.
-8 Can you describe what that means?
-9 A. Yes.
+At the bottom of the page, it's noted that, at the request of the chief executive, you were to provide psychological assessment and intervention to those patients or relatives attending the Trust whose care has led to dissatisfaction and/or increased psychological distress.
+Can you describe what that means?
+A. Yes.
 That was something that developed over the years.
-10 That wouldn't have been in my initial job description, 11 but was in a revised one, and that was largely because, 12 over the course of the years of my working in the Trust, 13 there had been occasions where there were services 14 occurring that people were dissatisfied with and the 15 chief executive at the time had requested psychology 16 would get involved to support the relatives or families 17 who were complaining.
-18 An example of that would have been, before this 19 occasion, the human organs retention inquiry, where 20 there were large numbers of people involved and an 21 incident where there was a recall of people who had 22 undergone endoscopies.
-Psychology would have been 23 involved to help anyone who feared that they had been 24 infected by an endoscopy.
-It was those kinds of events 25 that psychology then would have been involved with in on a one-to-one basis offering support -- not just me, but my team -- and also providing helplines to the public.
-3 O. So the idea was that you should assist the public as opposed to, in any sense, assess them as a spy?
-5 A. No, clinical assessment would be if someone came along who was psychologically distressed.
-There would have been people who would have wanted to have psychological assessment and support and a referral to clinical psychology, for example, and we would have carried that out.
-But "assessment" is a terminology that we would use if we were to carry out a clinical assessment.
-12 THE CHAIRMAN: Was that Mr McKee's initiative to start that?
-13 A. Yes, it was Mr McKee.
-Also, it would have been Dr Ian Carson.
-15 THE CHAIRMAN: Right.
-MR STEWART: Indeed, it reappears on page 004 in the $\,$ 16 clinical section at the fourth bullet point down: "To advise the chief executive on matters relating to the psychological needs of patients or relatives highly distressed or adversely affected by the care provided by the Trust."
-"To provide psychological services to patients or care provided by the Trust."
+That wouldn't have been in my initial job description, but was in a revised one, and that was largely because, over the course of the years of my working in the Trust, there had been occasions where there were services occurring that people were dissatisfied with and the chief executive at the time had requested psychology would get involved to support the relatives or families who were complaining.
+An example of that would have been, before this occasion, the human organs retention inquiry, where there were large numbers of people involved and an incident where there was a recall of people who had undergone endoscopies.
+Psychology would have been involved to help anyone who feared that they had been infected by an endoscopy.
+It was those kinds of events that psychology then would have been involved with in on